JakeWharton/ActionBarSherlock/README.md

  * `git clone git://github.com/johannilsson/android-actionbar.git`
  * `git clone git://github.com/hameno/GreenDroid.git`

+You can also download pre-built .apks for each of these samples from the [project download page][7] for demonstration.

 _* NOTE: The GreenDroid implementation currently requires a fork of the official repository and NOT the official repository itself.
 This is because the current